Brain Perfusion Scan

 such as a single photon emission computed tomography (SPECT) or a positron emission

 (PET) scan, use radiotracers, which are radioactive substances that emit tiny particles.

-Other tests, such as the computed tomography (CT) perfusion or magnetic resonance
+Other tests, such as the CT perfusion or MRI perfusion, don't use radiotracers.

 The areas of the brain that are very active often show greater blood supply as well

 as greater oxygen and glucose use.
 Tracking these increases can show which areas of

 your brain are most active.
 These factors might be lower in areas of the brain that

 are injured or not highly active.